The Playwrights' Lab

 Full Stage USA is made possible by a lead grant from the Andrew W. Mellon Foundation.

-Blending the flexibility of a one-day play reading with the intensive focus of a two-week workshop, Creativity Fund workshops are structured according to each writer’s needs at any stage of development enabling playwrights to experiment and explore in depth with collaborators of their choice.
+Blending the flexibility of a one-day play reading with the intensive focus of a two-week workshop, these workshops are structured according to each writer’s needs at any stage of development enabling playwrights to experiment and explore in depth with collaborators of their choice.
 The writers’ multi-year tenure here ensures they have access to the Fund whenever they most need the resources.

 A reading of GIRL shakes loose her skin by Zakiyyah Alexander.
 Photo by Luis Oliveira.